Measuring Skill in the Mutual Fund Industry

 Stanford Graduate School of Business; National Bureau of Economic Research (NBER)

 Jules H. Van Binsbergen

 University of Pennsylvania - The Wharton School; National Bureau of Economic Research (NBER)

-Using the value that a mutual fund extracts from capital markets as the measure of skill, we find that the average mutual fund has used this skill to generate about $2 million per year.
+Using the value that a mutual fund extracts from capital markets as the measure of skill, we find that the average mutual fund has used this skill to generate about $3.2 million per year.
 We document large cross-sectional differences in skill that persist for as long as 10 years.
 We further document that investors recognize this skill and reward it by investing more capital with better funds.
 Better funds earn higher aggregate fees, and there is a strong positive correlation between current compensation and future performance.
-We also demonstrate why traditional measures such as the gross and net alpha fail to measure managerial skill which explains why past studies that use those measures have failed to find evidence of this skill.
+The cross-sectional distribution of managerial skill is predominantly reflected in the cross-sectional distribution of fund size rather than gross alpha.

 Keywords: Mutual Funds, Skill, Compensation

 Date posted: April 11, 2012 ; Last revised: September 5, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.